 By default, PWS uploads all app files except version control files and

 folders with names such as

-For more information, see the Ignore Unnecessary Files When Pushing section of the Considerations for Designing and Running an Application in the Cloud topic.
+For more information, see the Ignore Unnecessary Files When Pushing section of the Considerations for Designing and Running an App in the Cloud topic.

-Note: The Java buildpack does not support pre-runtime hooks.
+Note: The Java buildpack does not support an initialization script.

 .profile.d directory that contains bash scripts that perform initialization tasks for the buildpack.